Kernix13/beginner-git-commands/ISSUES_BRANCHES.md

 - When we talk about branches, we are referring to independent lines of code that branch off the master branch, allowing developers to work independently before merging their changes back to the code base
 - branching strategies that teams use in order to organize their workflow... pros and cons...
 - having a branching strategy is necessary to avoid conflicts when merging and to allow for the easier integration of changes into the master trunk

+#### Strategy #1 GitFlow

-- `Strategy #1`: _GitFlow_ - Considered to be a bit complicated and advanced for many of today’s projects
+- Considered to be a bit complicated and advanced for many of today’s projects - SKIP

+#### Strategy #2: GitHub Flow

-- `Strategy #2`: _GitHub Flow_ - this model doesn’t have release branches.
+- this model doesn’t have release branches.
 You start off with the main branch then developers create branches, feature branches that stem directly from the master, to isolate their work which are then merged back into main.
 The feature branch is then deleted.
 - The main idea behind this model is keeping the master code in a constant deployable state and hence can support continuous integration and continuous delivery processes.
 - Github Flow focuses on Agile principles and so it is a fast and streamlined branching strategy with short production cycles and frequent releases
 - allows for fast feedback loops so that teams can quickly identify issues and resolve them